jazzybones-www/jazzybones-www.github.io/root/blog/2024/06/14/0-comma.md

-this is a great point, though. not just in music, but with everything. we can apply a mathematical analysis to whatever we want, but the universe is not some internally consistent mathematical model, that's what makes it beautiful. we can try and analyze it as much as possible, and with math and physics we might even come pretty close, but at the end of the day there are always going to be exceptions to whatever model we create. we'll always have a comma, or a
+this is a great point, though. not just in music, but with everything. we can apply a mathematical analysis to whatever we want, but the universe is not some internally consistent mathematical model; that's what makes it beautiful. we can try and analyze it as much as possible, and with math and physics we might even come pretty close, but at the end of the day there are always going to be exceptions to whatever model we create. we'll always have a comma, or a